-Climate: Summers temperatures are in the 80s and 90s, and winter temperatures are in the 40s, 50s and 60s.
-On average, the area receives 41 inches of rain and 11 inches of snow per year.
+Summer temperatures are in the 80s and 90s, and winter temperatures are in the 40s, 50s and 60s.
+On average, the area receives 41 inches of rain and 11 inches of snow each year.

 Recommended as a Retirement Spot?
 Yes

 Charles I of England granted a royal charter for Maryland in 1632, and English settlers arrived in 1634.
 Early on, it was primarily home to indentured servants, convicts and Catholics (and was one of the only early settlements to have Catholics in positions of power).